The-FireHub-Project-old/TheCore/docs/topics/api/StrMB.md

 ### ### Strip whitespace (or other characters) from the beginning and end of a string

-<p><format style="italic">This function returns a string with whitespace stripped from the beginning and end of string.
+<p><format style="italic">This function returns a string with whitespace stripped from the beginning and end of the string.
 Without the second parameter, [[StrSafe#trim()]] will strip these characters.

 - " " (ASCII 32 (0x20)), an ordinary space.